-If you find yourself struggling or in need of someone to talk to about your mental health and it is during the evening and/or weekend when our Student Support and Wellbeing Services are closed, there are several resources available to you.
+If you find yourself struggling or in need of someone to talk to about your mental health and it is during the evening and/or weekend when our Advice & Wellbeing Services are closed, there are several resources available to you.
 You can also access this support during other times the university is closed, such as public holidays and vacation periods.

 Togetherall: In you find yourself in need of support, we recommend Togetherall which is a safe and anonymous online space you can go to if you’re feeling down, struggling to cope or just want to talk to people who understand what you’re going through.
 The service is available 24 hours a day, 7 days a week from any device with an internet connection.
 Find out more in our article What online mental health support does King's provide?

-We also recommend Student Space which has lots of resources and advice about supporting your mental health and wellbeing in particular during the challenges of the pandemic.
+We also recommend Student Space which has lots of resources and advice about supporting your mental health and wellbeing.

 King’s have partnered with Pro-Counselling, who are King’s College London’s out-of-hours Counselling Service.